 OneSim Simulator of the DTN simulator used in the world is defined as sim.
 The programming language used in One sim is Java.
 The most famous DTN routing protocol is offered by the researchers.

-The main logic of some DTN routing algorithms are understood by the researchers based on the implementation of these routing protocols.
+The main logic of some DTN routing algorithms is understood by the researchers based on the implementation of these routing protocols.

-Our concern have specialist with clean knowledge in all kinds of protocol family for developing network based projects.
-They will guide the students and research scholars for effectively done their project.
+Our concern has a specialist with clean knowledge in all kinds of protocol family for developing network-based projects.
+They will guide the students and research scholars to effectively done their project.

-We are having different branches all over India such as Chennai, Madurai, Mumbai, Pune, Trivandrum where we are running in past 7 years.
+We have different branches all over India, such as Chennai, Madurai, Mumbai, Pune, Trivandrum, where we are running for the past seven years.

-The modeling of node movement, routing and message handling, inter-node contacts, is the main functions of the One sim.
-The visualization, reports and post-processing tools are provides the result collection and analysis.
-The Onesim simulator project page and a detailed description of the simulator is available where the source code is also available.
+The modeling of node movement, routing, and message handling, inter-node contacts are the main functions of the One sim.
+The visualization, reports, and post-processing tools provide the result collection and analysis.
+The Onesim simulator project page and a detailed description of the simulator are available where the source code is also available.

 The movement models implement the node movement in One sim.
-This may be a synthetic models or existing movement traces.
-Based on the node location, communication range and the bit-rate the connection between the nodes is established.
+This may be synthetic models or existing movement traces.
+Based on the node location, communication range, and the bit-rate, the connection between the nodes is established.

 An effective routing function is implemented by The routing modules implements the routing function where the messages to forward over existing contacts are decided by this model.
 Finally, the event generators generate the messages themselves.

-The simulation engine sent the events (e.g., message or connectivity events) to the report module and the simulation engine generate results based on them.
-Secondarily, the simulation state showing the locations, active contacts and messages which is displayed by the the graphical user interface (GUI) and is carried by the node.
+The simulation engine sent the events (e.g., message or connectivity events) to the report module, and the simulation engine generates results based on them.
+Secondarily, the simulation state showing the locations, active contacts, and messages which is displayed by the graphical user interface (GUI) and is carried by the node.

-The movement and routing are configured for more complex node through specialized modules which implement a particular behavior for the capability (e.g., different mobility models) on One sim.
+The movement and routing are configured for more complex nodes through specialized modules that implement a particular behavior for the capability (e.g., different mobility models) on Onesim Simulator.

-In this mobility models implements the node capability movements on One sim.
-The node movement paths are generated by the algorithms and rules which are defined in mobility model.
+In this mobility, models implement the node capability movements on One sim.
+The node movement paths are generated by the algorithms and rules which are defined in the mobility model.

-The creation of movement models as well as interfaces is included in the framework for loading external movement data.
-Implementations of most popular Random Walk (RW) and Random Waypoint (RWP) are included.
-Due to their simplicity these models are very popular in One sim which may have various known shortcomings.
+The creation of movement models, as well as interfaces, is included in the framework for loading external movement data.
+Implementations of the most popular Random Walk (RW) and Random Waypoint (RWP) are included.
+Due to their simplicity, these models are very popular in One sim, which may have various known shortcomings.